The Pros and Cons of Freestanding Bathtubs (9 Great Pros & 5 Cons)

 3. Easy to Install

-A freestanding bathtub is easier to install in a bathroom than a built-in unit because it does not need additional structure, support, or grouting.
-You probably only need a plumber, unlike built-in tubs that require contractors and designers.
+A freestanding bathtub is easier to install in a bathroom floor than a built-in unit because it does not need additional structure, support, or grouting.
+You probably only need a plumber for the piping, unlike built-in tubs with a surround that require a contractor and designers for a full bathroom renovation.

 Any part of your bathroom can accommodate the freestanding tub and a freestanding mixer tap; it’s that easy.
 However, you may need to reinforce the floor if you plan to place the tub on a deck, which adds to the installation costs.
 This is another one of the most important things to consider when weighing the pros and cons of freestanding bathtubs.